streamlabs/slobs-buildScripts/README.md

 # Future plan

-Eventually, some of these scripts will likely get copied over into their respective repos where appropriate after I feel like they're in a more polished state
+Eventually, some of these scripts will likely get copied over into their respective repos where appropriate.
+But they will take a slightly different form in those repos so they can be ran via `yarn`.